MarwanKAsem/YouTube-Downloader-Script/README.md

 # YouTube Downloader (Educational Use Only)

+🚀 Download Smarter, Not Harder!
+🎧 Grab crystal-clear YouTube audio in seconds with this lightweight Python tool.
+🔐 Powered by OAuth 2.0 for secure, authenticated downloads — even private content (with permission)!
+📚 Designed for educational use, archival, and research.
+⚡ Fast.
+Simple.
+Reliable.
+Just plug in a link and let the code do the magic.

 This project is a lightweight YouTube audio downloader created for **educational and archival purposes** only.
 It supports:
 - Downloading public YouTube videos.
 - Authentication using **OAuth 2.0 tokens** for authorized access to private playlists or user data (when permitted).